martino-bianco/martinos-travel-blog-project/README.md

 I think how I structured the form could be considered bad form, but it works to a certain degree.

-Have fun exploring the page!
+Have fun exploring the page.